julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 # Implementation

 As of the current release of 0.1.X, four out of eight modules of  **SPyCi-PDB**'s back-calculators (`pre`, `noe`, `jc`, `smfret`) use internal mathematical algorithms and PDB structure processing using IDPConformerGenerator libraries [@Teixeira2022].
 The `pre` and `noe` module calculates scalar distances between pairs of atoms according to the pairs derived from the experimental template.
-It utilizes an algorithm that matches atom names per residue with allowance for multiple assignments for `noe`.
-The `jc` module uses a simple cosine function to back-calculate the desired J-couplings according to residue number as provided by the experimental template file.
-Finally, the `smfret` module takes into consideration residue pairs and a scale factor to adjust for dye size from experimental data to back-calculate distances between two CA atoms.
+It utilizes an algorithm that matches atom names of each residue with allowance for multiple assignments for `noe`.
+The `jc` module uses the Karplus curve, a simple cosine function, to back-calculate the desired J-couplings according to residue number as provided by the experimental template file [need reference to Karplus curve].

-The remaining 4 modules (`cs`, `saxs`, `rh`, `rdc`) call upon third-party academic software per the following:
-UCBShift for chemical shifts [@Li2020], CRYSOL v3 for SAXS [@Franke2017], HullRad for Rh [@Fleming2018], and PALES for RDC [@Zweckstetter2000].
+Finally, the `smfret` module takes into consideration residue pairs and a scale factor to adjust for dye size from the experimental setup to back-calculate distances between two CA atoms.
+The remaining 4 modules (`cs`, `saxs`, `rh`, `rdc`) call upon third-party academic software: UCBShift for chemical shifts [@Li2020], CRYSOL v3 for SAXS [@Franke2017], HullRad for Rh [@Fleming2018], and PALES for RDC [@Zweckstetter2000].

-Thorough testing have been performed to ensure smooth installation and troubleshooting as well as retaining the multiprocessing features that may not have been implemented in their standalone form.
+Thorough testing of each module has been performed to ensure smooth installation and troubleshooting as well as retaining or providing multiprocessing capabilities that may not have been implemented in their standalone form.
 Future additions to the **SPyCi-PDB** interface suite are welcome and easy to perform given its design with modularity in mind.

 # Installation